What to Know about High Polyphenol Olive Oils

 Which of Stonehouse's EVOO's are highest in polyphenols?

-Generally speaking as well, keep your eye out for the first release of our seasonal "Olio Nuovo" olive oils (meaning "new oil" in Italian), as freshness plays a big role in the polyphenol content of an olive oil.
+Generally speaking, keep your eye out for the first release of our seasonal "Olio Nuovo" olive oils (meaning "new oil" in Italian), as freshness plays a big role in the polyphenol content of an olive oil.

 Here's to your health!